BasselFakhry/Needleman-Wunsch_Algorithm_Implementation_for_GPU/README.md

   - Applied #pragma unroll to reduce stalls on long-latency operations.
   - Minimized control divergence and unnecessary computations with optimized loops and break conditions.
   - Achieved the final execution time of 4.7ms for the default 3000 sequence pairs.

+Hardware used: AMD EPYC 7551P CPU with 64GB of main memory, NVIDIA Volta V100 GPU with 32GB of device memory.

 ## Instructions